yracine/device-type.myecobee/README.md

 And

-In the ST app, under myHome/Things.
+In the ST mobile app, under myHome/Things.

 # 6) To populate the UI fields for your newly created device(s)